Amazon & Co: Why there is no way around marketplaces for retailers

 As a magnalister partner, Blackbit advises on marketplace and omnichannel commerce

-To make it as easy as possible for our customers to exploit the potential of well-known marketplaces such as Amazon, eBay, Rakuten or ricardo.ch, we have added magnalister to our partner network. magnalister is the provider of a market-leading tool that allows online retailers to easily connect their web store to marketplaces in order to increase their sales.
+To make it as easy as possible for our customers to take advantage of the potential offered by well-known marketplaces such as Amazon, eBay, Rakuten or ricardo.ch, we have added magnalister to our partner network. magnalister is the provider of a market-leading tool that allows online merchants to easily connect their web store to marketplaces in order to increase their sales.
 The useful interface is available for various store systems such as xt:Commerce, Magento, Shopware and Gambio and is available in different service packages.

 The most important merchant benefits of the magnalister interface: